MindPort-GmbH/VRIF-Interaction-Component/Documentation/vrif-integration-manual.md

 ## Introduction

-VR Builder is a tool for quickly creating sequential interactive processes, like for example tutorials, by using a simple visual editor.
+VR Builder is a tool for quickly creating sequential interactive processes, like for example tutorials, by using an easy to use visual editor.
 This add-on allows to use VR Builder together with VR Interaction Framework.
 It makes it possible for VR Builder to know when the user grabs something, if a lever has been pulled and so on.
 This way, it is possible to replace VR Builder's default interaction framework (XRIT) with VRIF, in order to leverage the unique strengths of the latter.

 ## Installation